 - Past and present medical conditions, surgeries, and medications

 - Any history of psychological problems, including stress, anxiety, or depression

-In addition the doctor will ask about the patient's sexual history, which may include:
+In addition, the doctor will ask about your sexual history, which may include:

 - When problems with sexual function began

 - The frequency, quality, and duration of any erections, including erections that occur during sleep or on awakening in the morning

 - The specific circumstances when erectile dysfunction occurs

 - Whether problems exist in the current relationship

 If appropriate, the doctor may also interview your sexual partner.